ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 ;
 ```

-As another exersize, why don't you setting the x / y in the create event to position to the ball in the exact center of the room?
+As another exercise, why don't you setting the x / y in the create event to position to the ball in the exact center of the room?
 This is a tad open ended, so be ready to do a bit of thinking and tinkering

 <details>
 <summary><b>How do you put it in the exact center?</b> expand to find out</summary>